vitos1453/solana-net-core/README.md

 low-latency data, developers end up paying for dedicated gRPC feeds.

-`solana-net-core` provides the low-level pieces to capture and pre-filter Solana traffic **on commodity hardware, without the kernel in the hot path**:
+`solana-net-core` provides the low-level pieces to capture and pre-filter Solana traffic on commodity hardware, without the kernel in the hot path:

 - **Kernel-bypass capture** via AF_XDP (zero-copy UMEM) and DPDK.
 - **Hardware tail-drop**: junk/DDoS traffic is dropped on the NIC (Intel E810